What is Dumbbell Seal Row?

 You can do a lot of variations like:

 - For maximizing the tension and stress on your lats and middle of the back as compared to your biceps and shoulders, try to pull the dumbbells up by using your elbows rather than your hands.
 Consider that your forearms and hands are absent and place 100% of your focus on lifting the weight up using your elbows.
-This seal row exercise minimizes your hip and lower back movement.
+This seal row exercise minimizes your hip and lowers back movement.
 You can use the dumbbell variations depending on your strength.
 When you row the weight upward, focus on squeezing your shoulder blades.
 This exercise will help you to lose a lot of waist fat and back fat.
 It will make a massive back for you by activating your mid-back, upper back, and lats muscles.

 - You can also make a variation by making an inclined bench.
 This is usually performed with chest upwards.
 It not only provides less body support, but it also provides a better t-spine extension.
 This exercise involves a cervical extension while the head is not compressed into a rigid surface.
 The base of your neck must be at the top edge of the bench.
 When you lift the dumbbell with your one hand, also lift the contralateral leg off the ground.
 Your ipsilateral leg must be touching the ground.
-Performing this in the opposite fashion having contralateral leg on the floor and ipsilateral leg off the ground makes difficult to maintain balance and stability.
+Performing this in the opposite fashion having a contralateral leg on the floor and ipsilateral leg off the ground makes difficult to maintain balance and stability.

 - Another variation can be done by using the ipsilateral incline dumbbell row.
 It is not very difficult, but wonders for improving horizontal pulling machines and rowing forms.
 The bench is inclined while the person is face down.
 There is a very little core or abdominal activation because the lifter is resting on his chest.
 This builds a strong muscle mind connection with the lats.
 Try to avoid any kind of spinal deviation as it will make impossible to work out with massive loads.
 Any massive deviation can lead to destabilization of the spine and difficulty in maintaining body control and motor control.